frectonz/sql-studio/README.md

 ## Features

 - Overview page with common metadata.
-- Tables page with each table's metadata, including the disk size being used by each table.
+- Tables page with each table's metadata.
 - Infinite scroll rows view.
 - A custom query page that gives you more access to your db.